databrickslabs/overwatch/docs-compose/overwatch_docs/content/DataEngineer/Productionizing.md

 ![Snapshot_Target](/images/DataEngineer/snapshotTarget.png)

-1. "snapshotRootPath/data" - Contains the backup data of Bronze Tables.
+1. "snapshotRootPath/data" - Contains the Snapshot Data of Source Database Tables.
 2. "snapshotRootPath/clone_report" - Contains the data containing run metrics.
 3. "snapshotRootPath/checkpoint" - Checkpoint Location for Streaming Operation.

 #### How to run the Snapshot Process
 You can run the Snapshot process via a scheduled job, or a notebook.

-##### Snapshot through Databricks Notebook
+#### Snapshot through Databricks Notebook

 The code snippet to run the Snapshot process is as below: